SDSC-ORD/fsopxRRead/README.md

 ### Option to localize the output for multilingual px cubes

-If the px cube is multilingual: a locale can be specified with `locale=<language code>` to localize the output
+If the px cube is multilingual: a locale can be specified with `locale=<language code>` to localize the output: then the metadata and dataframe will use the translations for the given locale.

 The language code must match the language code used in the px cube and specified with the `LANGUAGES` keyword.

 ``` r
 output <- scan_px_file(